EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-02.md

 - [ ] Build an HTTP client with httpx that generates trace IDs and validates responses.
 - [ ] Capture `.http` request patterns and document server-side error contracts for EX1.

-**If a student cannot check any box above, schedule an office-hours pairing before Session 03.**
+**If a student cannot check any box above, schedule an office-hours pairing soon.**

 ## AI Prompt Seeds